will-lumley/FaviconFinder/README.md

 FaviconFinder also supports Linux as a platform, and I have re-implemented parts of FaviconFinder to ensure that Linux is treated as a first-class platform.
 It's important to note that Swift on Linux doesn't natively support any `Image` format, so when you call download, the `data` itself is downloaded but there's no image type to cast the data to.
 Also due to this, `largest()` and `smallest()` aren't effective on Linux.

+## How it Works

+FaviconFinder simplifies the process of locating and retrieving favicons by automating the search through the various places where a favicon can be defined.
+Since favicons can exist in multiple locations, FaviconFinder systematically queries each potential source, following a priority order that you can customise.

+**Key Steps**
+1. HTML Header Query and Parsing
+FaviconFinder begins by querying the URL you provide.
+It then inspects the HTML of the webpage and looks for any favicon declarations in the `<link>` or `<meta>` tags within the header of the downloaded HTML file.
+This can include favicons specified as standard icons (`<link rel="icon">`), Apple touch icons (`<link rel="apple-touch-icon">`), or others defined within the Open Graph metadata.

+2. Fallback to the Favicon File
+If no favicon is found within the HTML, FaviconFinder checks for the traditional favicon location at the root of the domain (https://site.com/favicon.ico).
+This is the default location where many sites place their favicons, so this check is a quick and effective fallback.
+If none is found here, FaviconFinder will check if the URL provided is a subdomain (ie. https://example.site.com), and if it is, will query the root domain (ie. https://site.com).

+3. Fallback to the Web Application Manifest File
+For sites that utilise a web application manifest (manifest.json), FaviconFinder parses the JSON file to look for any icons defined specifically for progressive web applications.
+These are often found in mobile-optimised websites or applications and provide higher-resolution favicons.

+4. Meta-Refresh Redirects (Optional)
+Some websites may use meta-refresh redirects instead of server-side HTTP redirects.
+If enabled in the configuration, FaviconFinder will inspect the HTML for these meta-refresh redirects and follow them to retrieve the favicon from the redirected URL.

+5. Favicon Size Sorting
+FaviconFinder extracts size metadata from the HTML or web application manifest to sort favicons by their dimensions (e.g., 120x120, 32x32).
+This allows you to easily determine the largest or smallest favicon without downloading every image, saving bandwidth and improving performance.

+6. Customisation and Preferences
+FaviconFinder allows you to customise how it searches for favicons.
+You can prioritise certain favicon types (e.g., Apple touch icons, .ico files) and even provide pre-fetched HTML or custom HTTP headers for authentication, giving you full control over how the library interacts with the site.

+7. Cross-Platform Compatibility
+FaviconFinder is designed to work across macOS, iOS, and Linux.
+It adjusts its methods depending on the platform, so you can use it seamlessly whether you’re working in SwiftUI, UIKit, or AppKit.
+On Linux, FaviconFinder ensures compatibility even though the platform lacks native image handling, using data-driven methods instead.

 ## Documentation